 “If you have high-volume, low-mix production, such as an automotive OEM, then your programming needs are low and you can likely even outsource them, so robotic automation is common,” he explains.
 “However, if you’re like most fab shops, you have high-mix, low-volume production, meaning the programming time, knowledge and training to make a welder into a robot programmer are significant and costly.
 With traditional programming methodologies for runs of less than 50 or 100 parts, it often doesn’t pay to take the time to program and tune the robot processes.”

 Based on customer input, Fuhlbrigge learned that the cost to train a welder to be a robot programmer could be as high as $15,000.
 With employee turnover, it could be a recurring cost that is clearly not sustainable.
-So that’s why he launched Scalable and the no-code, no-CAD interface for robotic arc welding at the Fabtech 2021 show in cooperation with ABB Robotics.
+So that’s why he launched Scalable and the no-code, no-CAD interface for robotic arc welding at Fabtech 2021 in cooperation with ABB.
 The goal was to remove the last barriers to robotic welding by enabling a welder to act as a highly skilled robot programmer with less than a day of training.

 “We reduced programming times by a 10x factor compared to regular teach pendant programming,” he says.